JSON Web Container

 Just like rest of the Jasonette components, you can plug it into layouts and scroll views(sections).

-• style: Required.
-Especially the height.
-Web containers should NOT scroll, therefore everything outside of the style.height you specify will get cut off.
+you specify will get cut off.
 This attribute is about how the web container looks from the outside.
-To style the HTML elements inside, just include the CSS inside the HTML markup.
+To style the HTML elements inside, just include the CSS inside the HTML markup.action

 {